Senate to vote on Green New Deal: Republican leader

 Republicans have pounced on the proposal, saying it was too expensive and would raise taxes and energy costs.
 Republican President Donald Trump’s administration opposes action on climate change and favors boosting U.S. production of oil, gas and coal.

+“They cannot even bring themselves to say that climate change is real,” Schumer said.

-Reporting by Susan Cornwell; Writing by Doina Chiacu; editing by Grant McCool and Jonathan Oatis
+Reporting by Susan Cornwell and Doina Chiacu; Editing by Jonathan Oatis and Peter Cooney